StrataBytes/Mal.EDU/README.md

 - Somewhat easy to find if the user knows to look for it in startup or task scheduler.
 - Cannot recover from deletion.
 - Every once in a while, it can trip Windows Defender due to the nature of an EXE built in pyinstaller, causing WD to delete it instantly.
+It will also sometimes get flagged due to evasion behavior.
   - To fix, build the raw script (with pyinstaller) on the exercise computer making it no longer a forign application.

 ## Manual Building